-Accuracy in Forest Covered Areas
+Accuracy in Forested Areas

 To produce bare ground elevation surveys in forested areas, PhotoSat first produces and adjusts a model of the tree canopy height.
 This tree canopy model is then subtracted from the satellite survey of the top of the tree canopy.

-Wherever there are openings in the tree canopy, PhotoSat measures the tree heights.
-When there are tree canopy openings about every 100m the PhotoSat estimates of bare ground elevations beneath the tree canopy are usually accurate to about 10% of the tree height.
-In these conditions, with trees up to 20m tall, the PhotoSat bare ground elevation survey accuracy is usually about 2m.
+For example, when there are openings about every 100 m, PhotoSat estimates of bare ground elevations usually accurate to about 10% of the tree height.
+For trees up to 20 m tall, PhotoSat bare ground elevation survey accuracy is usually about 2 m.

-In areas of temperate climate continuous coniferous tree cover, with very few openings to bare ground, the PhotoSat estimates of bare ground elevations are usually accurate to better than 5m in elevation.
-In areas of continuous triple canopy tropical forest the PhotoSat bare ground elevations are usually better than 10m in elevation.
+- Temperate forest: In areas of temperate climate continuous coniferous tree cover, there are usually very few openings to bare ground.
+PhotoSat estimates of bare ground elevations are usually accurate to better than 5 m in elevation.

-Like the satellite photos, photos from drones only see the top of the tree canopy.
+Photos from drones only see the top of the tree canopy.
 The accuracy of drone survey bare ground elevations beneath tree canopy will depend on the drone surveyor’s method of estimating tree canopy height.
 Different drone surveyors use different processes and software systems to estimate the height of the tree canopy.

 The tree canopy blocks and distorts GPS signals.
 GPS surveying through forest cover is usually difficult or even impossible.